— Fred Plog Memorial Fellowship —

 Committee Chair and End of Term: Maxine McBrinn

-Committee Members and Ends of Terms: Andrew Duff , Donna Glowacki , Judith Habicht-Mauche , Matt Peeples , Adam Watson
+Committee Members and Ends of Terms: Samuel Duwe , Donna M. Glowacki , Judith A. Habicht-Mauche , Karen Harry , Adam Watson

 *Who Is Eligible to Submit Nominations or Apply for the Award: All student members of SAA in good standing who are ABD by the time the award is made at the Annual Meeting of the SAA are eligible to apply for the award.

-Nomination/Submission Materials Required: The application consists of 1) a research proposal no more than three pages long that describes the research and its potential contributions to American archaeology, 2) a curriculum vita, and 3) two letters of support, including one from the dissertation chair that indicates the expected date of completion of the dissertation.
+*Nomination/Submission Materials Required: The application consists of 1) a research proposal no more than three single-space pages long (not including bibliography and tables/figures) that describes the research and its potential contributions to American archaeology, 2) a curriculum vita, and 3) two letters of support, including one from the dissertation chair that indicates the expected date of completion of the dissertation.

 Other Special Requirements: All nominees must be ABD by the time the award is made at the Annual Meeting of the SAA.

 Committee Deliberation Process (e.g. dates, venue): Electronic copies of applications are circulated to committee members during the week after the submission deadline.
-Committee members rank applications on scale of 1-3 (3 = highest) and submit rankings to the chair by the third week of January.
-No later than the second week of February, the committee chair distributes the tabulated rankings to the committee and coordinates a conference call or email discussion to select a fellow.
+Committee members rank applications on scale of 1-3 (3 = highest) and submit rankings to the chair by the third week of November.
+No later than the first week of December, the committee chair distributes the tabulated rankings to the committee and coordinates a conference call or email discussion to select a fellow.

 Nature of Award (e.g. monetary, medal, symposium): The award winner receives $1000.
+In the case of more than one fellow being selected, the award amount is split equally.
 In addition, the awardee is recognized by the SAA through a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA Website.

 2013 Katherine A. Dungan